 Ceiling Stain After a Leak – What to Do

 A brown or yellow stain on the ceiling usually means water from above.
-Here’s how to handle it – find the source, fix the leak, then repair the ceiling.
-In Leeds we often do both in one visit.
+Here’s how to handle it: identify the source, resolve the ingress, then reinstate the ceiling in the right order.

 Step-by-step